vyel/FEND-Memory-Game/README.md

 ## Contributing

-This repository contains the files for the 3rd project of Google Front-End Web Developer Nanodegree as they were submitted for review.
-Hence, pull requests will most likely not be accepted.
-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md)
+This repository contains the files of the 3rd project for Udacity Front-End Web Developer Nanodegree as they were submitted for review.
+Hence, ~~pull requests will most likely not be accepted~~ comments, bug reports, and suggestions for improvements are always welcome.

 ## License

-This project is licensed under a [MIT License](https://choosealicense.com/licenses/mit/).
+This project is licensed under the terms of the [MIT License](https://choosealicense.com/licenses/mit/).